-Philadelphia is a city known for its importance in American history, its delicious food, and its many great museums.
+Philadelphia is a city known for its importance in American history and its many great museums.
 However, Philly is also home to many amazing outdoor areas.
 One of my favorites is Wissahickon Gorge.

 Officially known as Wissahickon Valley Park, there are many great things to do in Wissahickon Gorge.
 Of course, the area is primarily known for its natural beauty.
-In fact, if it weren’t for the near constant din of nearby roadways, the gorge would feel miles aways from the world.
+In fact, if it weren’t for the near-constant din of nearby roadways, the gorge would feel miles away from the world.
+It’s an especially great spot to enjoy fall in Philadelphia.

 Here are 10 of my favorite things to see in Wissahickon Valley Park, listed from south to north.